nethy/profile-generator/docs/configuration.md

 | Value range   | 0 - 255            |
 | Default value | [92, 119]          |

-The middle grey point, center of the S-curve.
+x, y coordinates of the middle grey point, center of the S-curve.

 `strength`
 |               |         |